A Quiet, Scenic Ride around Flatwoods Park in New Tampa

 *Bring with a camera – plenty of great photo opportunities.

-*Plan summer visits in the morning or evening to avoid extreme heat and sunshine.
+*Avoid summer biking, if possible.
+If you must, plan summer rides in the morning or evening to avoid extreme heat and sunshine.

 *Pick up a trail map (located next to the bathroom).